-As soon as BZPDNZPDQualIndexBB and CS remain below 0.02 on-board reduced spectra are robust to an instrument mode change.
+As soon as average BZPDNZPDQualIndexBB and CS remain below 0.01 on-board reduced spectra are robust to an instrument mode change.

-The reduced spectra quality is well within specification since the last update of the on-board reduced spectra performed in November 2013.
+The reduced spectra quality is well within specification since the last update of the on-board reduced spectra performed in August 2013.